-Figure 5.4.2.3.2-1 depicts a scenario where a UASS sends a request to the UAE Server to request USS change (see also clause 7.6 of 3GPP°TS°23.255°[6]).
+Figure 5.4.2.3.2-1 depicts a scenario where a service consumer sends a request to the UAE Server to request USS change (see also clause 7.6 of 3GPP°TS°23.255°[6]).

 Figure 5.4.2.3.2-1: Procedure for USS Change Request

-1. In order to request USS change, the UASS shall send an HTTP POST request (custom operation: "RequestUssChange") to the UAE Server, with the request URI set to "{apiRoot}/uae-usschange-mngt/<apiVersion>/request-usschange", and the request body including the USSChangeReq data structure.
+1. In order to request USS change, the service consumer shall send an HTTP POST request (custom operation: "RequestUssChange") to the UAE Server, with the request URI set to "{apiRoot}/uae-ucm/<apiVersion>/request-usschange", and the request body including the USSChangeReq data structure.